openhab/openhab-addons/addons/binding/org.openhab.binding.ftpupload/README.md

 ## Use case example

-Binding is used to receive images from network camera which can send images to a FTP server when motion or sound is detected.
+The binding can be used to receive images from network cameras that send images to a FTP server when motion or sound is detected.

 Things: